acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 John updated the `fetch` script to read from local json files in this branch: https://github.com/jwarwick/netrunner/tree/local_nrdb

-To use it, you first need to fetch this branch of the json files: https://github.com/gereons/netrunner-cards-json.git
+To use it, you first need to fetch this branch of the json files: `git fetch https://github.com/gereons/netrunner-cards-json.git`

 It has the latest card info which isn't integrated into the `master` branch.
-Then fetch John's branch and run `lein fetch --local <wherever you cloned the other project to>` Then checkout your `master` branch again and do development there.
+Then fetch John's branch and run `lein fetch --local <wherever you cloned the other project to>`.
+Then checkout your `master` branch again and do development there.